Cerro del Azufre: Composition

 Volcanic rocks from Cerro del Azufre define an andesite to dacite suite, with plagioclase phenocrysts.
 The pathways of magma formation are poorly elucidated but appear to have taken place at two different depths under the volcano.
 Hydrothermal alteration has produced alunite, gypsum, hematite, kaolinite and sulfur.
+Isotope ratios indicate that distinct components went into forming the erupted magmas, including possible below-volcanic arc magmas and hydrothermally altered rocks.
+The magma would be stored at two levels, and eruptions took place when magma from the lower level entered the upper level.

 Eruption history

 Volcanic activity at Cerro del Azufre took place in four stages.
 The first stage crops out at isolated sites on the southern flank, and consists of eroded lava flows; one age of 1.1±0.2 million years may be attributable to this unit.
 The second stage was emplaced between about 0.7-0.5 million years ago and forms parts of the western and northern parts of Cerro del Azufre.
 It consists of lava flows and pyroclastic flows less than 2 m thick; the sector collapse may have occurred during this stage.
 The third stage formed between 0.5-0.3 million years ago and is constituted by the southern edifice; it is made up by lava flows and a summit lava dome.
-The fourth stage makes up the northern edifice and is not precisely dated, but based on the amount of erosion it was subject to it was probably emplaced between 0.3-0.12 million years ago and before the late glacial 20,000 years ago.
+The fourth stage makes up the northern edifice and the conspicuous lava flows there.
+It is not precisely dated, but based on the amount of erosion it was subject to it was probably emplaced between 0.3-0.12 million years ago and before the late glacial 20,000 years ago.
 The volcano grew at a rate of 0.01–0.2 km3/ka, which is typical for volcanoes in the region.
+Several lava domes such as Chac-Inca, Pabellón and Chanca grew around the volcano.
 Despite the young appearance of the volcanic features, none of its structures have yielded ages of less than 80,000 years and the volcano is considered extinct.
+Current geomorphic processes include landslides.

 Geothermal activity

 While there are no active hydrothermal structures at Cerro del Azufre, traces of extinct fumaroles are found on the western flank of the northern edifice, and active hot springs with temperatures of about 42 C occur at the northern foot of Cerro del Azufre.
+Seismic tomography and electrical conductivity analysis has identified a zone under the volcano that may be either a magma chamber or a hydrothermal system.
 Cerro Pabellón is one of several geothermal fields in this part of the Andes and as of 2022 the only one where geothermal power is being produced.
 The field reaches the surface in the Apacheta-Aguilucho volcanic complex but may extend over an area of 25 km2 underground.